kivy/kivy/doc/sources/guide/graphics.rst

 ----------------------

-Widgets graphical representation is done using a canvas, which you can see both as an unlimited drawing board, and as a set of drawing instructions, there are numerous different instructions you can apply (add) to your canvas, but there is two main kind of them:
+Widgets graphical representation is done using a canvas, which you can see both as an unlimited drawing board, and as a set of drawing instructions.
+There are numerous different instructions you can apply (add) to your canvas, but there are two main kinds of them:

 - :mod:`context instructions <kivy.graphics.context_instructions>`
 - :mod:`vertex instructions <kivy.graphics.vertex_instructions>`